Peace Terrace Academy

 We strive to instill each of the four classical virtues by practicing specific habits.

-Prudence is about having sound judgment and making sound choices.
+Wisdom is about having sound judgment and making sound choices.
 It is about being thoughtful.
-Prudence is developed through the following practices:
+Wisdom is developed through the following practices:

 • Practice of Attention: turning the whole force of the mind to the subject in hand.